-This means that your premise is located in an area which is currently, or will be, served with high-speed broadband through our fibre broadband rollout, providing superfast broadband in these areas of up to 100 megabits per second.
+This means that your premise is located in an area which is currently, or will be, served with high-speed broadband through our Fibre broadband, providing superfast broadband in these areas of up to 100 megabits per second.
 Each cabinet boosts broadband speeds for approximately 200 premises in its vicinity.
 Live cabinets are coloured green on the map, planned are coloured blue.
 You can test whether high speed broadband is currently available to you by using our line/eircode lookup.

-Fibre Broadband is now ready to order with available speeds between 30Mb/s and 1000Mb/s.
+Fibre Broadband is now available to order with speeds of between 30Mb/s and 1000Mb/s.
 You can order through the service providers identified as offering rural fibre broadband on this page.

 Use the line/eircode lookup to be given an indicative date as to when superfast fibre broadband will be live in your area.